codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 It may take a few minutes to until it is synced to the cluster.

 ## Deploy the GitOps application
-You have created a GitOps application which has not been deployed yet.
+The next step after creating the GitOps application is to deploy it.
 To deploy the GitOps application you created, you need to create and commit the following resources:
 * A folder in Git to save resources for the application
 * `Rollout` resource defining the deployment strategy
 * `Service` resource to expose the application to external traffic

-You will also need to install Argo Rollout on the cluster to which you are deploying the application.
+You will also need to [install Argo Rollouts]({{site.baseurl}}/docs/deployments/gitops/install-argo-rollouts) on the cluster to which you are deploying the application.

 ### Create rollout.yaml